Chinemerem18/Learning-Python-Basics-by-University-of-Michigan/README.md

 # Learning-Python-Basics-by-University-of-Michigan
-All codes written as part of the Python Basics Course offered by universty of michigan on coursera
+All codes written as part of the Python Basics Course offered by university of michigan on coursera